 - Nasal congestion from a severe cold,

 - Ototoxic drugs,

 Common aggravators of tinnitus include caffeine, alcohol, high doses of aspirin, salt, noise exposure and stress or anxiety.

 Sensorineural hearing loss is the most common type of hearing loss associated with tinnitus.
 While the exact biological process by which hearing and tinnitus are connected is still being investigated.
 Researchers have shown that certain frequencies lead to changes in how the brain processes sound.
 These changes ultimately create an auditory pattern in the brain, which is why the majority of treatment approaches focus on the brain.

 Over exposure to noise is the most frequent cause of tinnitus.
 A single traumatic experience or repeated exposure over time can damage the inner ear structures.
 The damage may be temporary (acute tinnitus) or longer term (chronic tinnitus) and have accompanying hearing loss.

 Hearing health professionals can perform tests to evaluate and diagnose your tinnitus.
 Because hearing loss is often strongly linked to tinnitus, a comprehensive hearing exam is generally where the evaluation begins.

-Protocols including questionnaires and inventories are used in conjunction with tinnitus sound testing to fully address the disease.
+Protocols, including questionnaires and inventories, are used in conjunction with tinnitus sound testing to fully address the tinnitus.
 These include:

 - Tinnitus Handicap Inventory